It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 Treatment for osteoarthritis of the knee depends on the stage of the condition.

-Knee joint for osteoarthritis: the use of an orthopedic device around the knee can be an excellent non-surgical treatment for osteoarthritis of the knee.
+Knee joint for osteoarthritis: using an orthopedic device around the knee can be an excellent non-surgical treatment for osteoarthritis of the knee.

 The brakes can reduce swelling and pressure.
 They can also increase stability in the knee by moving the weight away from the damaged part of the knee.
 This allows greater mobility.

 There are several types of knee pads.
 Some may be customized for you, and others are available without a prescription.
-Your doctor may recommend that you try different types of orthotics for different activities.
+Your doctor may recommend that you try different orthotics for different activities.

-Cervical osteoarthritis is also known as osteoarthritis of the neck or as cervical spondylosis.
+Cervical osteoarthritis is also known as neck osteoarthritis or as cervical spondylosis.
 It is an age-related condition that affects more than 85 percent of people over 60.
 It happens in both men and women.

 The cervical spine is found in the neck and contains facet joints.
 These joints help maintain flexibility in the spine, allowing a full range of motion.
 When the cartilage around the facet joints begins to wear out, cervical osteoarthritis occurs.